mathiasweidinger/website_source/content/research.md

 ### Work in Progress

-- [Just Adaptation](https://www.eci.ox.ac.uk/news/partnership-howden-foundation-aims-mobilise-fairer-and-more-just-distribution-support) (with Mark Bernhofen and Nicola Ranger)
+- Load-shedding and Solar Adoption (with Sugandha Srivastav)

+- Integrating Social Vulnerability Into Physical Climate Risk Appraisal (with Mark Bernhofen, Diana Jaramillo Araujo, and Roosa Lambin)

-- Blended Finance and Public Goods
+- Blended Finance for Nature?

 - Urban Expansion and Drivers of Emissions in African Cities (with Samira Barzin, Oliver Harman, and Capucine Riom)

-- Load Shedding, Solar Imports, and Green Job Creation in South Africa (with Sam Fankhauser and Sugandha Srivastav)
+- The Labour Market Impacts of Green Industrial Policy in South Africa: Evidence from Job Ads (with Sam Fankhauser and Sugandha Srivastav)

 - Mitigating the Impact of Global Food Price Shocks: Pass-throughs and Fiscal Policy Strategies for Climate Vulnerable Countries (with Fulvia Marotta and Jasper Verschuur)

-- Exposure to Deforestation: How Robust are Socioeconomic Estimates to Variability in Spatial Data? (with Stafford Nichols and Stephan Dietrich)
+- Exposure to Deforestation: How Robust is Statistical Inference to Choices in Land Cover Modelling? (with Stafford Nichols and Stephan Dietrich)

 ### Policy Briefs and Reports